eshrh/anki-kunren/README.md

 + `h`: hint the current stroke
 + `n`: next kanji in the expression
 + `esc`: quit
++ `c`: refresh the current card shown.
+This is done automatically when all characters have been drawn, but would slow the program to a crawl if checked for every frame.

 ### Notes
 + When the size parameter is changed, all tolerances get multiplied by the ratio of `size/109`.